Home / Frequencies / Solfeggio Frequencies

 The per-frequency healing claims

 What about the effects themselves — does 396 Hz really lift guilt, or 741 Hz "detox" you?
 Here the answer is blunt: the claim that each frequency has a specific healing property has no scientific backing.
-These assignments come from spiritual tradition and numerology, not controlled experiments.3 No rigorous study has shown that a particular Solfeggio tone produces its advertised psychological or physical effect over and above ordinary relaxing sound.
+The assignments were not measured; they were assigned, in the 1999 book, on numerological grounds.3 No controlled study has shown that any particular Solfeggio tone produces its advertised effect over and above ordinary calming sound.

 The 528 Hz "DNA repair" claim